Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

     return 'BLUE'
 ```

 Orange is handled differently because an orange floor marking can sometimes be classified by the EV3 sensor as a nearby built-in color category.
-In this early implementation:
+In the current implementation:

 ```python
 if detected in (